Ripart's anomalous blue

 It now includes the former Agrodiaetus galloi (Italy), Agrodiaetus exuberans (Italy), and Agrodiaetus agenjoi (Spain), which used to be considered endemic species with highly restricted distribution ranges, but were then shown to be local populations of P. ripartii.

 It is very similar to Polyommatus admetus and Seitz regards it as a form of admetus - ripartii Frr.
 (81 f), but has on the hindwing below a white mesial streak which extends from the base to the outer margin.

 Its Polish population is considered one of the most endangered butterflies in central Europe.

+Etymology

+The butterfly is named after the French butterfly collector Rippert de Beaugency (1794–1875).